LUNG FORCE

 Prevention

 • There are several risk factors for lung cancer.
-Tobacco is the greatest risk factor and we want to ensure that anyone who wants to quit smoking has the resources to do so.
+Tobacco is the greatest risk factor for lung cancer and we want to ensure that anyone who wants to quit smoking has the resources to do so.
 Our Freedom From Smoking® program is the gold standard in quit smoking programs.

 • We also raise awareness through LUNG FORCE that anyone can get lung cancer and no one deserves the disease.
 Increased awareness is key to securing additional research funding, encouraging lung cancer screening, and reducing stigma around the disease.